nlm-irp-jianglab/ProkFunFind/docs/source/installation.rst

   ..
 Attention::

-     Still working on how to test the package.
+     Still working on how to test the package...
-     It is **highly recommended** to run tests before performing the full installation.
-     To test the libraries you just build: